ptr33/Jupyterlab/README.md

 ### Run from Git repository

-You can provide a Git repository to be cloned in `/notebooks` when doing `docker run`
+You can provide a Git repository to be cloned in `/notebooks` when starting the container (it will automatically install packages if `requirements.txt`, `packages.txt` or `extensions.txt` are present at the root of the repository).

 ```bash
 docker run --rm -it -p 8888:8888 -v /data/jupyterlab-notebooks:/notebooks -e PASSWORD="<your_secret>" -e GIT_URL="https://github.com/vemonet/translator-sparql-notebook" amalic/jupyterlab:latest